yangchunboy/meteor-redux-react-reactrouter/README.md

-# meteor-redux-react-reactrouter
+# meteorApp
-a simple framework for meteor
+meteor-redux-react-reactrouter a simple framework for meteor